 Here at Central Oregon Aussies, we know the importance of screening our dogs for any possible hereditary ocular eye disease.
 By providing these important screenings, our buyers should feel confident in knowing that they are truly working with a breeder who cares about their dogs and their offspring.
 We do all we can to provide our buyers the healthiest puppies as possible.

 These exams are done by an American College of Veterinary Ophthalmologist (ACVO) and then registered at the Orthopedic Foundation of Animals-Eye Certification Registry (ECR).

 Every year we obtain eye exams on all of the breeding stock that resides within our kennel.
 We made this information to you available for you here in case you to would like to get annual eye exams on your dog as well.
 The American College of Veterinary Ophthalmologists (ACVO) completes the ERA application form and sends it to the Orthopedic Foundation for Animals.
 Below is a flyer showing you how to complete it and send it in.
 This of course is in case the (ACVO) wants you to send it in, you know how to complete the form.

 We have also downloaded the OFA Application here as well in case you intend on purchasing a puppy from us and want to participate in one of our health programs.
 You will need this form to give to your Veterinarian for the examination of your puppies hip and elbow radio-graphs before sending it in to OFA.

 The Australian Shepherd comes in many different colors.
 To find out more about their color combinations, click below which will take you directly to the ASCA website that goes over this in great detail.

 We do not charge any difference in our puppies for color/combos and or gender.

 If your Australian Shepherd is NOT AKC registered and you want to compete in AKC events, you will be able to do so but NOT in the conformation arena.
-Instructions to apply for a AKC Pal is available for you below.
+Instructions for a AKC Pal is available for you below.